dhoulb/gatsby-plugin-templated-files/README.md

 ## Templates

-Create template files to output your Markdown as HTML via React.
-These files are like regular page files in GatsbyJS: they default export a React component, and export a GraphQL query as `query`.
+To output your Markdown as HTML (via React) you'll need to create a template file.
+These files are just normal page components in GatsbyJS and export a React component, and export a GraphQL query as `query`.

-Templates are (by convention) stored in the `src/templates` directory, and relative paths in this plugin are resolved relative to that folder. e.g. `"Page.jsx"` resolves to `src/templates/Page.jsx`.
+Templates are (by convention) stored in the `src/templates` directory.
+The `options.template` setting is resolved relative to that dir. e.g. `"Page.jsx"` resolves to `src/templates/Page.jsx`.
 (Use an absolute path to point to a different directory.)

 ```js
 // src/templates/Pasta.jsx